 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial measurement, such assets are subsequently measured at amortised cost using the effective interest rate method less any allowance for impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and includes fees or costs that are an integral part of the effective interest rate.
-The effective interest rate amortisation is included in other income and gains in the statement of profit or loss and other comprehensive income.
-The loss arising from impairment is recognised in the statement of profit or loss and other comprehensive income in finance costs for loans and in other expenses for receivables.
+The effective interest rate amortisation is included in other income and gains in the statement of profit or loss.
+The loss arising from impairment is recognised in the statement of profit or loss in finance costs for loans and in other expenses for receivables.